IbexLabsLuk/dopla/Readme.md

 - It should be possible to roll out logging on a seperate host because ELK eats RAM.
 If you want logging at the moment, ensure your controller node has AT LEAST 24 GB of RAM.
 - Local Storage volumes are the same for every node in every cluster.
 - A lot of the recipes could be better, e.g. read host names from roles instead of hardwiring the dopla-base group name
+- Split horizon DNS can interfere with internal K8s DNS and search domains.
+If necessary deactivate search domain and configure the DNS servers in /etc/systemd/systemd-resolved.conf.